kperkins411/OpenCVEdgeTest/README.md

 # ImageProcessing and ImageProcessing_Tester
 <p><B>Description:</b><br>
+<p> A class that performs a list of user selected transforms on bitmapss and a tester.
 <p><b>ImageProcessing_Tester</b><br>
 tester for ImageProcessing pipeline.
 Lets you choose which filters(processors) will be applied to an image.
 Two views of the processed image   <br>
 ![My image](https://github.com/kperkins411/OpenCVEdgeTest/blob/master/Tester.png)